 Project elements include: (1) disease-free spat (oyster seeds) from state-owned hatcheries; (2) creation of new oyster habitat; (3) rehabilitation of existing non-productive oyster habitat; (4) construction of seed bars for production and collection of spat; (5) planting spat on the new and rehabilitated bars; and (6) monitoring of project performance.

 The Maryland Department of Natural Resources (MDNR) is the non-federal sponsor for Corps’ oyster restoration activities in Maryland.
 Additional project partners include the National Oceanic and Atmospheric Administration (NOAA) and the Oyster Recovery Partnership (ORP).
 NOAA maps available restorable water bottom using sonar in conjunction with various ground‐truthing methods and funds the production and planting of seed oysters.
-The Corps constructs reef structure where none currently exists.
+The U.S. Army Corps of Engineers constructs reef structure where none currently exists.
 ORP plants oyster spat (baby oysters) grown at the University of Maryland Horn Point Hatchery on restoration sites.

 Restoration only takes place in pre-existing sanctuaries, as established by MDNR.
 Sanctuaries are areas that are closed to harvest; however, oysters within sanctuaries are expected to increase the abundance of adult oysters whose larvae are expected to settle not only within the sanctuary, but also on public shellfish fishery areas in the vicinity of the sanctuaries.